-Social determinants vs. social needs
+What are social determinants vs. social needs?

 The national conversation around health care reform continues—and with it, an increased interest in wellness and prevention.
-SDoH, a concept that has been around for at least a decade, gained traction in the health care industry in 2019 as an upstream way to achieve more value-based care.
+SDOH, a concept that has been around for at least a decade, gained traction in the health care industry in 2019 as an upstream way to achieve more value-based care.

 A similar concept is social needs.
 In the context of health care, these are immediate barriers a member or patient faces in accessing the care they need.
 Many headline-grabbing health care investments to date that have been framed as addressing social determinants are instead meeting an immediate social need.